 Above: Water vapor satellite image of Storm Jorge

-A sting jet is a relatively narrow zone of the very powerful wind maximum, originating from the inside of the mid-tropospheric cloud head within the explosive cyclogenesis or a bomb cyclone in the Atlantic or the Pacific Ocean.
+A sting jet is a relatively narrow zone of the very powerful wind maximum, originating from inside the mid-tropospheric cloud head within the explosive cyclogenesis or a bomb cyclone in the Atlantic or the Pacific Ocean.

 HOW A STING JET FORMS?

-The extratropical cyclone has two frontal zones, the warm front, and the cold front following it.
+The extratropical cyclone has two frontal zones, the warm front and the cold front following it.
 A strong flow of cold air develops into the cyclone ahead of the warm front, known as the cold conveyor belt.

 Above: Textook example of a Sting jet

-Above: Schematic view of a Sting Jet formation
+Above: Schematic view of a Sting Jet Formation

 The result is the acceleration of the downward momentum or, in other words, very strong winds are pushed down with higher force towards the tip of the cloud head when it wraps around the cyclone dead center.